Sébastien Frey

-Sébastien Jacques André Frey (born 18 March 1980) is a French former professional footballer who played as a goalkeeper.
-His club career began in France with Cannes in 1997, but later went on to spend most of his career in the Italian Serie A, playing for Inter Milan, Hellas Verona, Parma, Fiorentina, and Genoa; he ended his career in 2015, after two seasons with Turkish side Bursaspor.
+Sébastien Frey (born 18 March 1980) is a French former professional footballer who played as a goalkeeper.

+Frey began his club career in France with Cannes in 1997.
+He went on to spend most of his career in the Italian Serie A, playing for Inter Milan, Hellas Verona, Parma, Fiorentina, and Genoa.
+He ended his career in 2015, after two seasons with Turkish side Bursaspor.
 At international level, he represented the France national football team on two occasions between 2007 and 2008 and was an unused member of the squad that took part at UEFA Euro 2008.

 Club career

 Cannes

-Born in Thonon-les-Bains, Frey began his career with French side AS Cannes in 1997, at the age of 17.
+Frey began his career with French side AS Cannes in 1997, at the age of 17.
 On 20 September 1997, he made his professional league debut, playing as a starter in a 1–1 home draw against Rennes.
 At the end of the 1997–98 season, Frey made 24 league appearances and took Grégory Wimbée's starting goalkeeping spot in the first team.